devBhaskar98/project-nodejs-ng-car-rental-app/feature_request.md

 1. Unit Test
 2. Show the spinner in terminal when installing - Node Js
+3. Cookie demo
+4. Cache demo

 ### P3.

 1. restart server from failure

 #### P4.

 + store all the response somewhere in node js project
-+ pagination
 + sorting
-+ list vehicle
-+ add vehicle
-+ debugging